schmunk42/database-command/README.md

 #### Example

-To create a migration from an existing application scheme, define an alternative database component in your application, e.g. `db-production`.
+To create a migration from an existing application database schema, define an alternative database component in your application, e.g. `db-production`.

 This example shows data dumping, removes all data (truncate tables) and omits foreign key checks: